-Contemporary marriages lack quality and quantity time for several reasons: an endless pursuit of things, requiring money and therefore more work; busyness, disguising relationship rifts; and couples' lives running on parallel tracks.
+Contemporary marriages lack quality and quantity time for several reasons: an endless pursuit of things, requiring money and therefore more work; busyness, disguising relationship rifts; and lives running on parallel tracks.
 Three questions will help you discern how well time is managed in your marriage:

 - In the past week, how satisfied were you with the emotional and physical intimacy you and your spouse shared?
 Emotional and physical intimacies are intertwined, as increases or decreases in one directly correlate with changes in the other.

 - How aware are you of your spouse's current emotional needs?
 You only know your spouse's needs by spending time with him/her.
 You cannot just assume that you know.
 If you think your spouse has no emotional needs, you're wrong!
 You might not know the needs because he/she does not trust you with them.

 - In the past month, how much time have you spent seeking God's direction for your marriage?
 Your marriage is a spiritual relationship positioned to impact lives for Christ.
 But, this direction can only be discerned through time with God and one another.

 Finding the CORE of Marriage

 Susan's prayer for a "miracle" date is understandable.
 However, it is unlikely that a single date will reverse what has been lost.
 The good news, however, is that restored intimacy is within their reach as they make time the CORE of their marriage.
 CORE, an acrostic for a four-step intimacy-building process, resists external stressors by building the trust, respect and mutuality that characterize a healthy marriage.

 - Commitment.
 Commit to a specific day and time each week when you and your spouse will engage in one hour of conversation with one another without any other distractions.
 And, unless there is an emergency, stick to this commitment.